NJ Top Doc — Every Year Since 2013 | 200 Sheffield St, Mountainside | Book Online →

 After the Procedure

 After your colonoscopy, you will rest in a recovery area for approximately 30 to 60 minutes while the sedation wears off.
-You may experience mild bloating or gas as a result of the air introduced during the procedure, but this typically resolves quickly.
-Your doctor will discuss the preliminary findings with you before you leave, and if biopsies were taken, the results are usually available within one to two weeks.
+You may experience mild bloating or gas, but this typically resolves quickly.
+Your doctor will discuss the preliminary findings with you before discharge.

 When to See a Doctor

 Early detection saves lives.
-If you are 45 or older and have not yet had your first colonoscopy, or if you have risk factors that warrant earlier screening, contact GastroCares today to schedule your appointment with Dr. Amber Khan.
-Taking this proactive step is one of the most important things you can do for your long-term health.
+If you are 45 or older and have not yet had your first colonoscopy, contact GastroCares today to schedule your appointment with Dr. Amber Khan.